Disk Encryption Policy

 For Students, Faculty, Staff, Guests, Alumni

-This policy establishes requirements for using disk encryption technologies on the University’s IT Resources to protect the confidentiality of information1.
+This policy establishes requirements for using disk encryption technologies on the University’s IT Resources to protect the confidentiality of information.

 This IT policy, and all policies referenced herein, shall apply to all members of the Fordham IT staff (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

-- You are required to employ encryption for all Fordham Sensitive and Fordham Protected data regardless of the medium (e.g., USB, external hard drive, cloud storage).
+- You are required to employ encryption for all Fordham Sensitive and Fordham Protected data regardless of the medium (e.g., USB storage device, external hard drive, cloud storage).

 - Users must not attempt to disable, remove, or otherwise tamper with the encryption software.

-- Since some countries have encryption import and use restrictions, check with the U.S. Department of State before traveling with encrypted IT Resources internationally to ensure that you have the most up-to-date information, or consult with the ISA if you have questions.
+- When traveling, some countries have encryption import and use restrictions.
+Check with the U.S. Department of State before traveling with encrypted IT Resources internationally to ensure that you have the most up-to-date information, or consult with the ISA if you have questions.

 - Many nations do not recognize a personal use exemption1.